pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module3.md

 ### Guidelines

-* Get a diverse team to brainstrome things that might go wrong, with emphasis on possible harm to vulnerable groups
+* Get a diverse team to brainstorm things that might go wrong, with emphasis on possible harm to vulnerable groups

 * Carry out literature search on standards for your industry